The Bankrate promise

-Even though the Quicksilver Cash Rewards card looks like a starter card, you’ll need good to excellent credit to qualify.
-Generally, this means you’ll need a FICO credit score of 670 or higher or a VantageScore of 661 or higher.
+You’ll need good to excellent credit to qualify for the Capital One Quicksilver Cash Rewards card.
+Generally, this means you’ll need a FICO credit score of 670 or higher.

 Why should you get the Bank of America Unlimited Cash Rewards?

-What makes the Bank of America Unlimited Cash Rewards worthwhile is the bonus rewards that come with being a Preferred Rewards member.
-Here are some additional benefits and reasons to consider getting the Unlimited Cash Rewards card:
+The bonus rewards you can earn as a Preferred Rewards member make the Bank of America Unlimited Cash Rewards more worthwhile.
+Here are some additional benefits and reasons to consider getting the Bank of America Unlimited Cash card.

-The Unlimited Cash is a Visa Signature card that delivers a few staple benefits, including 24/7 roadside dispatch, travel and emergency assistance, purchase security and extended warranty coverage.
-Contact Bank of America to verify which benefits you qualify for with your card.
+The Bank of America Unlimited Cash is a Visa Signature card that includes benefits like 24/7 roadside dispatch, travel and emergency assistance, credit monitoring and extended warranty coverage.

 Recommended credit score

 You’ll need good to excellent credit to qualify for the Bank of America Unlimited Cash Rewards card.
-As such, your FICO score should be above 670 and your VantageScore above 661.
+As such, your FICO score should be at least 670.

 The bottom line

-For most consumers, the Capital One Quicksilver Cash Rewards Credit Card and Bank of America Unlimited Cash Rewards don’t offer much you can’t find with many other cash back cards.
-For example, you can get a similar sign-up bonus and APR promotion with the Wells Fargo Active Cash Card, but you’ll earn an unlimited 2 percent cash rewards with that card.
+However, for most consumers, the Capital One Quicksilver Cash Rewards and the Bank of America Unlimited Cash Rewards don’t offer much that you can’t find with many other cash back cards.
+For example, you can get a similar sign-up bonus with the Wells Fargo Active Cash® Card, along with an unlimited 2 percent cash rewards on purchases.